berops/culture/README.md

 Berops provides working equipment for the employees.
 This typically covers a working station, a table and a chair.

 The working station is typically:
-- laptop from T14/T15 Lenovo series (6/8 core with distribution of your choice) or MacBook Air/Pro with 16/32 GB of memory
+- Laptop from T14/T15 Lenovo series (6/8 core with distribution of your choice) or MacBook Air/Pro with 16/32 GB of memory
-- external dual-screen setup (typically 21-25")
+- External dual-screen setup (typically 21-25")
-- docking station and peripherals
+- Docking station and peripherals
-- headset (we have good experience with Jabra 40 Evolve and Anker SoundCore Space)
+- Headset (we have good experience with Jabra 40 Evolve and Anker SoundCore Space)
-- backpack (we default to Thule)
+- Backpack (we default to Thule)

 The above listed are our defaults.
 Here we are flexible and if you have different and reasonable preferences, we'll accept them (e.g. different specs, brands, ...).
 If the person is located within an EU country, the company procures the working station hardware and delivers it to the person's address.
 Otherwise the provisioning will be done individually by the colleagues based on the specifics of the country where they are located.